 Fun. is a band for people who don't like to have any fun.
 (I assume I’m the first person to make that joke.)
 Their single “Carry On” sounds like an Irish drinking song, but still manages not to be any fun.

 For more: You can get more no-fun at Spotify, keep up with the band’s comings and goings on Twitter (@OurNameIsFun), see more of the band’s video hits on the label’s YouTube channel, or find more information on the official site or on Wikipedia.

 Miley Cyrus: “We Can’t Stop”

-For more: You can get more Pink on Spotify and Soundcloud, see what she’s up to on Twitter (@pink), follow her on Facebook, view more of her videos on YouTube, and find out more on her official site and on Wikipedia.
+For more: You can find more tunes on Spotify or Soundcloud, check out more from the band on Twitter (@30secondstomars), watch the rest of the group’s ridiculously overwrought videos on YouTube, and learn more on the official site and on Wikipedia.

 Being both arty and fun isn’t always easy, but Vampire Weekend seems to find a way.
 At its roots, “Diane Young” is a traditional vintage-rock toe-tapper, but the band injects the song with weird rock freak-outs and pairs it all with a beautiful and bizarre video.